 It’s Easy to Immigrate

-It’s pretty easy to get a foreign retiree visa.
-To qualify, the applicant must have a documented retirement income of at least $1,500 per month.
+It’s relatively easy to get a foreign retiree visa.
+To qualify, you must have a documented retirement income of at least $1,500 per month.
 The country allows you to move your household possessions, including one car, into the country without being taxed.
 Uruguay is also pet-friendly and there is no quarantine period once you arrive with your pet.

-One of the main disadvantages is that travel to and from the U.S. can be lengthy and expensive, and currently the only direct flight from Montevideo to the U.S. flies into Miami.
+One of the main disadvantages of living in Uruguay is that travel to and from the US can be lengthy and expensive, and currently the only direct flight from Montevideo to the US flies into Miami.
 However, Uruguay is close to Buenos Aires, Argentina, so you’ll have more options for travel to and from that city.
 Other connections are available through Santiago, Chile and Panama City.

 Uruguay was the first South American country to institute civil unions, and the second to institute same-sex marriage (after Argentina).
 Punta del Este, the main seaside resort in Uruguay, has a tradition of being one of the most gay-friendly tourist destinations in Latin America.